Marlins vs. Braves Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Luis Arraez and others are available in the Atlanta Braves-Miami Marlins matchup at Truist Park on Wednesday, starting at 7:20 PM ET.
+You can find player prop bet odds for Ronald Acuna Jr., Luis Arraez and other players on the Atlanta Braves and Miami Marlins prior to their matchup at 12:20 PM ET on Thursday at Truist Park.

 Bet on this matchup or its props with DraftKings!